PipocaSw/PipocaQDA/functional_specification/object-users.md

 # User

+A _user_ is any person who uses PipocaQDA for whatever purpose.

-The user object is for adminstrative purposes, to keep track of which user made changes to a research project, and for authentication purposes, to ensure that operations are only carried out by those authorised to do so.
+The user object serves two purposes:

+1. As part of an accountability trail, it allows a record to be kept of which user made which changes to a project.
+2. For authentication purposes, it is used as part of a role-base access control ([RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)) system to ensure that operations are only carried out by those authorised to do so.

 ## User-defined fields

-- Username
+### Identification

 - Full name
 - Email
+- Telephone number(s)
+- Physical address

+### Adminstrative details

+- Username
-- Password
+- Hashed password
-- Group
+- Active (True/False)

+### Access control

-- Permissions
+- Role(s)